-Maiya Lea Hartman is an acrylic painter and mixed-media artist living and working in Minneapolis, MN.
+Maiya Lea Hartman is a multi-disciplinary artist and muralist born and raised in Minneapolis, MN.
 Being a self-taught artist, their work has largely been informed by generational influences.
 Growing up Maiya spent much time watching their dad draw and paint and was encouraged to create without setting self-imposed limitations.
 This has shaped the approach they take to creating today.

 Maiya’s practice thrives on pushing the boundaries of what we know art to be.
 By using materials and found objects in their portraiture they draw on nostalgia while enhancing the complex narratives being explored.
-The subjects of their portraiture are both real and imagined and explore facets of self identity such as being Black and Queer.
+The subjects of their portraiture are both real and imagined and explore various facets of self identity.
 They often use self-portraits as a means of understanding their own connection to identity and environment.
 Ancestral influences are explored through the use of fabric, braiding hair, and hand-carved Adinkra symbols.

 White Bear Center for the Arts